my8kvw295r-hue/immersive-data-hub/datasets/immersive-destination-marketing/README.md

 ## Purpose

+This dataset is grounded in the conceptual framework described in the repository’s ontology (../../ontology.md).
+The ontology formalises how immersive media functions as a meaning-making system — aligning destinations, narratives, creative authorship and experiential structures.
+It is based on a constructivist reading of immersion as a cultural technique rather than a technology alone.

+Key theoretical anchors referenced in the ontology include:

+* immersion as a cognitive-ecological process (not just a visual effect)
+* narrative identity formation in destination branding
+* experiential media as soft-power infrastructure
+* the idea that immersive media create *clarity within complexity*, extending human sense-making

 The goal of this dataset is to map how destinations use immersive media to shape tourism flows, cultural identity, soft power, regional branding and experiential positioning.

 It supports: